 With the help of a very fast shutter speed, I could freeze the motion of the foam to capture its beautifully intricate details.
 I also chose to convert the shot to black and white to showcase the detail and patterns.

 Slow shutter speed to create sense of motion

 In this next image, the sun had just set, and it was starting to get dark.
 Because of the fading light and windy conditions, the moving flowers and clouds made it impossible to completely ‘freeze’ the shot.
 Windy days provide excellent opportunities to get creative.

-I set up my tripod low to the ground, framing my shot so that I was really close to the pretty purple and yellow flowers that dotted the hillside.
-I guessed that I needed about fifteen seconds to get the effect I wanted, so I chose my camera settings accordingly… f/11, 15 seconds, ISO 100).
-I made sure my ND Grad filter was adjusted appropriately to help even out the exposure.
+First, I set up my tripod low to the ground, framing my shot so that I was really close to the pretty purple and yellow flowers that dotted the hillside.
+Then, I guessed that I needed about fifteen seconds to get the effect I wanted, so I chose my camera settings accordingly… f/11, 15 seconds, ISO 100).
+In addition, I made sure my ND Grad filter was adjusted appropriately to help even out the exposure.
 And then I stood back and waited while my shutter was open.

 15 seconds produced just enough blur to produce an interesting effect – but not so much that the flowers became unrecognizable.
 To me, the scene feels like something out of a story book.

 This photo from Glacier National Park in Montana is all about capturing the mountain’s beautiful alpenglow (the glowing red light on the mountain opposite the sun).
 On this day, the water was extremely choppy.
 It was splashing my face and camera, and I had to frequently wipe the lens to ensure it was dry enough for a 30-second exposure.